Bathinjan/anime-reviews/README.md

 # Bath's Anime Reviews
+Built using React and JS.

-Built using the MyAnimeList API to make anime recommendations:
+ Uses the MyAnimeList API to make anime recommendations:

  - Look for recommendations based on genre, rating, or linked PV
  - Create and curate a watchlist